Perl/PPCs/docs/process.md

 The PSC (or deputies) will eventually either:
  * move the document to **Implementing** status (see below) because they believe it is ready for implementation
- * move the document to **Rejected** status because they believe it should not be implemented; This may come with advice on how to formulate an alternate proposal that has more chance of being accepted.
+ * move the document to **Rejected** status because they believe it should not be implemented.
+This may come with advice on how to formulate an alternate proposal that has more chance of being accepted.
 This isn't used for "it needs some edits", but for "it's fundamentally deeply flawed."
  * move the document to the **Expired** status because the original proposer (or other vital personnel) are not responsive

 During this phase, the PSC is responsible for moving the proposal forward.